Ecosteer-SRL/ecosteer-examples/README.md

 - a base implementation <b>without</b> DVCO capabilities (python: sensor.py, Micropython: st_sm_sens.py)
 - an upgraded implementation <b>with</b> DVCO capabilities, that implements the necessary calls to the DVCO pub stack APIs and dopifies the data streams  (python: dvco_sensor.py, Micropython: st_sm_sens_dop.py)

 The differences between the two versions (BEFORE and AFTER) show how a publisher program can be modified in order to use the DVCO pub stack.
+Please note that the DVCO publisher stack used in these examples is a stub implementation.

 The repository contains the following folders:
 - common: collects modules shared between multiple classes in the project, and between the Python and Micropython programs